Manifesto for Perinatal Mental Health in Belgium

 6. Strengthen formal and informal networks around young parents

-7. Extend and extend (grand) parental leave
+7. Extend and broaden (grand) parental leave

-Give both parents access to one year of paid parental leave and also allow grandparents to take care leave without negative long-term financial consequences.
+Give both parents access to one year of paid parental leave and allow grandparents to take care leave without negative long-term financial consequences.

 9. Invest in research and data for effective policy